PacktPublishing/API-Testing-and-Development-with-Postman/README.md

 <a href="https://www.packtpub.com/product/api-testing-and-development-with-postman/9781800569201"><img src="https://static.packt-cdn.com/products/9781800569201/cover/smaller" alt="API Testing and Development with Postman" height="256px" align="right"></a>

+This is the code repository for [API Testing and Development with Postman](https://www.packtpub.com/product/api-testing-and-development-with-postman/9781800569201), published by Packt.

 **A practical guide to creating, testing, and managing APIs for automated software testing**

 ## What is this book about?